anapremovic/Fitbit/README.md

 #### Prerequisites

 * Python is installed
+* Run `main.py` to see visualizations from Part 1

+TODO: Fill getting started section to tell user how to run scripts + use dashboard

 ## Usage

+### Part 1
 * Visualize distance travelled by users.
 * Visualize calories burnt per user.
 * Visualize frequency of workout per day of week.